syntrydy/jans/docs/admin/config-guide/attribute-configuration.md

 ### Get Attribute by `inum`

-As we know, There are a lot of attributes available in the Janssen Server including custom attributes as well.
+As we know, There are many attributes/claims available in the Janssen Server including custom attributes/claims as well.
 You may want to know details information for a single attribute uniquely identified by `inum`.
 Getting an attribute information by using its `inum` is pretty simple.